 What is the most-viewed song on YouTube?

 Perhaps unsurprisingly, the most-viewed song on YouTube is the "Baby Shark Dance."
-It has earned more than 10 billion views, the first YouTube video to ever do so.
-(YouTube/Guinness World Records)
+It has earned more than 10 billion views.
+(Statista)

 What are the most popular videos on YouTube?

 Though not all YouTube content is based on music, its most popular videos seem to be.
-The "Baby Shark Dance" is the most-watched video, followed by "Despacito" with 7.71 million views.
-(Variety)
+The "Baby Shark Dance" is the most-watched video, followed by "Despacito" with 8.9 billion views.
+(Wikipedia)